Frequently Asked Questions

 Is your music available for people to go find, specifically on iTunes and Spotify?

-Do we think your music and/or lyrics are a notable, and a good fit for our audience?
+Do we think your music and/or lyrics are notable and a good fit for our audience?
 In short, do we like what you’re doing?
-Yes, that is subjective, but we are the ones curating our guests for listeners, and they trust us to being them a quality checked performer and conversationalist.
+Yes, that is subjective, but we are the ones curating our guests for listeners, and they trust us to bring them a quality-checked performer and conversationalist.